wesley-trust/wesleytrust-com/_posts/2021-04-08-graph-api-em-config.md

 This sets some recommendations such as requiring device encryption and secure boot, requiring antivirus and the firewall to be enabled.

-_The scheduledActionsForRule is required to create a policy, where one does not exist in the config, a default rule of blocking devices after 24 hours is created in the pipeline._
+_The scheduledActionsForRule is required to create a policy, where one does not exist in the config, a default rule of notifying users and then blocking devices after 24 hours is created in the pipeline._

 Example below: